alimranhung/ScrolltoTop/README.md

 # ScrolltoTop
 ## How to use
 ```
-Simply include the jquery.scrollUp.js file and place the following in the head of your document (make sure jQuery is included):
+Simply include the jquery.scrollUp.js file and place the following in the
+head of your document (make sure jQuery is included):
 ```

-# Minimum setup
 # Call for HTML File
 ```
 jquery-1.12.4.min.js,